HARVESTED BY HAND

+HARVESTED BY HAND**

 We hand pick early-ripening varieties with fresh acidity, like Ben's Red, to create a clean and refreshing style.
 Following the primary fermentation, at the point of bottling, we analyse residual fermentable sugar remaining in the base cider and add the champagne yeast and sugar required to produce fine bubbles that become trapped in the bottle during secondary fermentation.

-We use the traditional technique of riddling, as used by cellar masters for centuries, giving each bottle a 1/8 turn each day, with a short shake, twist & tilt to ensure the champagne yeast sediment accumulates in the neck of the bottle ready for disgorging.
-Disgorging is the removal of the yeast sediment in order to obtain perfectly clean, clear sparkling cider.
+We use the traditional technique of riddling, giving each bottle a 1/8 turn each day, with a short twist & tilt to ensure the champagne yeast sediment accumulates in the neck of the bottle ready for disgorging.
+Disgorging is the removal of the yeast sediment to obtain perfectly clean, clear sparkling cider.
 It requires very quick, precise removal of the temporary cap.
 Any liquid lost is replaced by a dosage.

 PETILLANT NATUREL (& the ancient method of keeving).

 No yeast, sugar or sulphite are added to this wildly aromatic, intensely apple-y cider, that showcases the characteristics of the apple varieties that make it.

 In the depths of winter we carefully select the latest-ripening apple varieties, searching for those with enough tannin and acidity to balance a high level of residual apple sugars.
 We wash and sort them meticulously to help ensure only the wild yeasts that we want are present.

 After milling, we macerate the apple pulp; pectins leach from the apple cell walls in to the juice, developing a deep, rich amber colour.
-Maceration helps to encourage the ancient technique of keeving, which weakens the natural wild yeast fermentation enough for us to safely bottle the cider before the yeasts have finished consuming the apple's natural sugars, while a long, slow fermentation is still happening.
-Creating cider with just a slight sparkle, containing only the apple's natural sugars.
+Maceration helps to encourage the ancient technique of keeving, which weakens the natural wild yeast fermentation enough for us to safely bottle the cider while a long, slow fermentation is still happening (before the yeasts have consumed all the apple's natural sugars.)
+This creates cider with just a slight sparkle & residual sweetness.